-This paper applies the processes supporting effective communication to the task of building and maintaining robust relationships with organisational stakeholders, through analysis of a case study - that of the construction and opening of Heathrow Terminal 5.
+This paper will outline the processes needed to support effective communication through the analysis of a case study - that of the construction and opening of Heathrow Terminal 5.
 They are two separate projects: one considered very successful and the other considered to have marred the reputation of British Airways staff and management because of the first disastrous week of operation.

 The first section will analyse the factors, both positive and negative, that led to development of perception of the success of the first and failure of the second.
 The next section is an analysis and application of 'learnings' about the importance of people, and their engagement, to any activity that an organisation undertakes.
 The third section describes a structured methodology, the Stakeholder Circle, which provides guidance for teams to identify which of an organisation's stakeholders are the 'right' stakeholders for any particular time in the project or activity and to define the best approach to communicating effectively for maximum collaboration.
 Finally, there is a discussion of common problems that projects encounter when seeking to accomplish successful outcomes in an environment that requires collaboration amongst all parties for success.